CHUK: Epidermal differentiation

 IKK-α has been shown to function in epidermal differentiation independently of the NF-κB pathway.
 In the mouse, IKK-α is required for cell cycle exit and differentiation of the embryonic keratinocytes.
 IKK-α null mice have a truncated snout and limbs, shiny skin, and die shortly after birth due to dehydration.
 Their epidermis retains a proliferative precursor cell population and lacks the outer two most differentiated cell layers.
 This function of IKK-α has been shown to be independent of the protein's kinase activity and of the NF-κB pathway.
 Instead it is thought that IKK-α regulates skin differentiation by acting as a cofactor in the TGF-β / Smad2/3 signaling pathway.

 The zebrafish homolog of IKK-α has also been shown to play a role in the differentiation of the embryonic epithelium.
 Zebrafish embryos born from mothers that are mutant in IKK-α do not produce a differentiated outer epithelial monolayer.
 Instead, the outermost cells in these embryos are hyperproliferative and fail to turn on critical epidermal genes.
 Different domains of the protein are required for this function of IKK-α in zebrafish than in mice, but in neither case does the NF-κB pathway seem to be implicated.

 Keratinocyte migration

 IκB kinase α (IKKα) is a regulator of keratinocyte terminal differentiation and proliferation and plays a role in skin cancer.

 Activation of three major hydrogen peroxide-dependent pathways, EGF, FOXO1, and IKK-α occur during injury-induced epidermal keratinocyte migration, adhesion, cytoprotection and wound healing.
 IKKα regulates human keratinocyte migration by surveillance of the redox environment after wounding.
-IKK-α is sulfenylated at a conserved cysteine residue in the kinase domain, which correlated with derepression of EGF promoter activity and increased EGF expression, indicating that IKK-α stimulatea migration through dynamic interactions with the EGF promoter depending on the redox state within cells.
+IKK-α is sulfenylated at a conserved cysteine residue in the kinase domain, which correlated with derepression of EGF promoter activity and increased EGF expression, indicating that IKK-α stimulates migration through dynamic interactions with the EGF promoter depending on the redox state within cells.